 The explanations behind not enduring defiance are self-evident — representatives need to realize that the business is making major decisions and insubordination is unmistakably unsuitable in a work relationship.

-In the event that a business is blamed for the treatment of a disobedient representative, or if the business needs to challenge reasons for letting a worker go, it will need to demonstrate that:
+In the event that a business is blamed for the treatment of a disobedient employee, or if the business needs to challenge reasons for letting a worker go, it will need to demonstrate that:

-- An immediate request was issued to a worker
+- An immediate request was issued to a worker.

-- The worker got and comprehended the request
+- The worker got and comprehended the request.

 - The representative declined to comply with the request through an unequivocal proclamation of refusal or through nonperformance.